Cutting the cord on cable and satellite TV

-Change is afoot for the cable and satellite TV branding (and companies).
+That means changes are afoot for those providers.
 Are they the next to fall victim to the Blockbuster Syndrome?
 That is, will they continue to hold onto a business model that is fast running out because their traditional revenue model does not allow for change?

-It was reported recently that 800,000 US households are disconnecting from cable TV to either rabbit ears or Internet sources for their entertainment and news.
+It was reported recently that 800,000 US households are cutting the cord from cable TV to internet and streaming sources for their entertainment and news.

 This is not a huge number in the general scope of things.
 But it will be.
-I guarantee it.
+We guarantee it.
 Change is coming and it will be here faster than you can say, “Blockbuster”.

 Markets, financial markets aside, always seek economies.
 They naturally trend towards efficiencies.
-The efficiencies in cable TV branding and satellite TV branding have changed permanently.
-Let me explain.
+The efficiencies in cable and satellite TV have changed permanently.
+Let us explain.

 This idea that all human invention and progress arises from solving the correct problem is a universal axiom in business.
-It is a realization of identifying needs based on efficiencies and responding to those efficiencies with new economies.
-As a result of this universal model, a new business emerged: Cable TV.
+Identifying needs based on efficiencies and responding to those efficiencies with new economies results in it.
+That’s how cable TV was born.

-The problem was that the customer wanted more choice.
-In response, they were added in the 90s with the promise of 500-plus channels providing your connection to all sorts of diversity from Playboy to Cartoon Network and everything else in between.
-As a result, the cable TV companies and satellite TV providers became the ultimate middleman.
+However, customers wanted more choice.
+In response, they were addled in the 90s with the promise of 500-plus channels.
+Cable systems provided all sorts of diversity from Playboy to Cartoon Network and everything else in between.
+As a result, the cable companies and satellite providers became the ultimate middleman.
 They were the gatekeepers to content and they charged end users (and content providers) accordingly.

 Today, the problem is the paradox of choice.
-We have many choices, make few and pay for all the rest.
+Cable customers have many choices, make few and pay for all the rest.
 Resentment builds over the triple-digit cable bill every month, especially if you just wants five or six channels.
-Many want to make choices independently of the offered subscription and then pay for those custom choices, which is why there is a movement to take charge by going to the Internet.
+Many want to choose independently of the offered subscription and pay for those custom choices.
 Of course, such reduced revenue for the major providers would make it difficult to pay for their infrastructures.
 So they hold onto the model that they have.

 Soon, they will have no business at all.
-They will go the way of the Neanderthal, a perfectly good adaptation of the species that died out because they could not adapt to changes.
+They will go the way of the Neanderthal, a perfectly good adaptation of the species that died out because he could not adapt to changes.

-I watched the NCAA tournament games on an HD TV streamed directly from the CBS website.
-It’s an example that content providers are realizing that they no longer need the middleman (cable and satellite).
+We watched NCAA tournament games on an HD TV streamed directly from the CBS website.
+So content providers are realizing that they no longer need the middleman (cable and satellite).
 The game will eventually be up.
-The content providers can offer their content directly from the Internet and pay for consumer viewing through traditional advertising.
+The content providers can offer their content directly through the Internet and pay for consumer viewing through traditional advertising.
 It is here now, and it will be growing.

 What To Do?

 What should the cable and satellite branding teams do?
 Embrace the change before the change grabs them in a deadly embrace.
 More and more viewers will be cutting the cord, after all.
-Become the portal by which all the content is neatly organized and accessible.
+Become the portal by which all the content is neatly organized and accessible?
+Absolutely.

 Will they lose $100-plus subscription fees?
-You bet they will, but the first one to grab the upcoming change will make up for the loss in current revenue through increased penetration and market share.
+You bet they will.
+But the first one to ride the upcoming change will make up for the loss in revenue through increased penetration and market share.
 They will become a global provider whose revenues are based on usage.
 And usage will depend on ease of use, simplicity and a willingness to address new problems as they arise.
 It’s a way to keep viewers from cutting the cord.

-Netflix is in an advantageous position to own this, as the content they provide can be accessible directly from the movie studios.
+Netflix is in an advantageous position to own this, as the content they provide can be accessible directly from their own studio.
 Of course, its brand name identifies them with their technology.
-It needs to launch a new brand to do it right.
 YouTube?
 Possibly, but its user interface is clumsy and the navigation requires involvement.

 Who will grab the change and turn it into opportunity?
-I would not bet on the current crop of cable or satellite providers.
-They would need to have a visionary at the lead.
-One who was willing to bet on the future rather than hold onto the past.
+The current crop of cable or satellite providers won’t do it.
+They need visionaries in the lead.
+One willing to bet on the future rather than hold onto the past.
 This is tough to do when you head a publicly traded company.